Recreation

 Cane Pole Fishing

 Port Orleans Riverside features an old-fashioned Fishin’ Hole that’s fun for the whole family, located on Ol’ Man Island just behind the Muddy Rivers pool bar.
 The fishing hole is open from 7:00am until 1:45pm (last poles hired out at 1:15pm) and is stocked with catfish, blue gill and bass.
 Children under the age of 12 must be accompanied by an adult.
-All fishing at Walt Disney World Resort property is “catch and release” only, but you’re welcome to take pictures to prevent those “big fish that got away” stories later.
+All fishing at Walt Disney World Resort property is “catch and release” only, but you’re welcome to take pictures to prevent those “one that got away” stories later.

-Cane Pole Fishing |
+Cane Pole Fishing (prices last verified 22 Oct 2017) |

 |||

-| Plan | Period | Price | Inc Tax |
+Plan | Period | Price | Inc Tax |

-| Family (up to 6 people) | 30 mins | $12.50 | $13.32 |
+Individual | 30 mins | $6.00 | $6.39 |

-| Individual | 30 mins | $4.00 | $4.26 |
+Family (up to 6 people) | 30 mins | $15.00 | $15.98 |

-| Price includes cane poles, bait (hot dogs and worms) and dock time | |||
+Price includes cane poles, bait (hot dogs and worms) and dock time.
+You may bring your own equipment if you like, but the price remains the same. |

 Guided Bass Fishing Excursion

-- For reservations, call 1-407-WDW-BASS (1-407-939-2277) or 1-407-WDW-PLAY (1-407-939-7529).
+- For reservations, call 1-407-WDW-BASS (1-407-939-2277).
 A credit card is required, and you will be charged for no-shows or cancellations at less than 24-hours notice.

 - Fee includes the boat hire, your guide and rod/reel/tackle/bait/shiners/etc. You also get a souvenir photo and a one-year membership of B.A.S.S.
 (Bass Anglers Sportsman Society).
 There is no discount for bringing your own equipment.